Lemon and Ginger Curd Slice with Buderim Ginger Glace Ginger

 - Meanwhile, make the filling.
 Whisk together the eggs, yolks, sugar, salt, lemon zest and juice, and ginger cordial in a medium saucepan until smooth.
 Put over a medium-low heat and stir continuously, until the mixture thickens to resemble a pourable pudding – 12-15 minutes.

 - Remove from the heat, add the butter and stir until melted and combined.
 Pour over the shortbread crust and gently shake the tin to even out.
-Top with the raspberries, spreading them out, cut side down, pressing them in gently without completely submerging them.

 - Bake for 15 minutes, or until set but still jiggly in the centre.
 Leave to cool at room temperature for an hour before refrigerating for at least four hours to set completely.